Instructions to Authors

-Illustrations: Figures, drawings, diagrams, charts, and photographs are to be numbered in a consecutive series of Arabic numerals in the order in which they are cited in the text.
+Illustrations: Figures, drawings, diagrams, charts and photographs are to be numbered in a consecutive series of Arabic numerals in the order in which they are cited in the text.
 Computer-generated illustrations and good-quality digital photographic prints are accepted.
-They should be black and white originals (not photocopies) provided on separate pages and identified with their corresponding numbers.
-Actual size graphics should be provided, which need no further manipulation, with lettering (Arial or Helvetica) not smaller than 4.5 points, lines no thinner than 0.5 points, and each of uniform density.
-All colors should be removed from graphics except for those graphics to be considered for publication in color.
+They should be originals (not photocopies) provided on separate pages and identified with their corresponding numbers.
+Actual size graphics should be provided, which need no further manipulation, with lettering (Times New Roman) not smaller than 4.5 points, lines no thinner than 0.5 points, and each of uniform density.
 If graphics are to be submitted digitally, they should conform to the following minimum resolution requirements: 1200 dpi for black and white line art, 600 dpi for grayscale art, and 300 dpi for color art.
 All graphic files must be saved as TIFF images, and all illustrations must be submitted in the actual size at which they should appear in the journal.

 Text Footnotes: The use of text footnotes is to be avoided.
 When their use is necessary, they should be typed at the bottom of the page to which they refer and should be cited in the text by a superscript asterisk or multiples thereof.
 Place a line above the footnote, so that it is set off from the text.